Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/sqe_pull.jpg)

->**Metadata**: Pulls metadata of shot: sequence, shotname, shot description and updates the strip name to match the shotname.
+>**Metadata**: Pulls metadata of shot: sequence, shot name, shot description and updates the strip name to match the shot name.
 >>**Note**:  Frame ranges will **never** be updated when pulling data from Kitsu.
 They belong to the edit and will only be pushed to Kitsu.<br/>

 If you have not sequence selected the `Pull Entire Edit` Operator will appear in the `Pull` panel.<br/>